JGCRI/tethys/docs/source/getting_started.rst

 ===============
 This page walks you through the steps of installing **tethys** and running an example.
 But first:

-.. note:: This page is currently under construction in preparation for version 2

 Motivation
 ----------
 Integrated human-Earth systems models, such as GCAM, can project future water demand at a coarse, regionally-relevant scale by modeling long-term interactions between multiple sectors under a variety of scenarios, while gridded hydrology models simulate physical processes at a much finer spatial and temporal resolution. **tethys** facilitates coupling between these kinds of models by providing finer-scale water demand data while maintaining consistency with coarser-scale global dynamics.